ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/paste-markdown.md

 ## Known issues

-While the Paste from Markdown feature is already stable enough to use it, please remember it still needs some more testing.
+While the Paste Markdown feature is already stable enough to use it, please remember it still needs some more testing.
 We are now mostly concentrating on testing it in connection with other tools and plugins.
 If you have any observations, suggestions or other piece of information you want to share with us, feel free to put them in [this GitHub issue](https://github.com/ckeditor/ckeditor5/issues/2321).

 ## Related features